Understanding SelfDecode PGx Reports: Medication Check vs. DNAmind

 • These findings are clearly labeled, but still require careful interpretation

 Why this matters: Not all genetic associations are equally reliable.
-DNAmind intentionally casts a wider net, but that comes with more uncertainty.
+DNAmind intentionally casts a wider net, and that comes with more uncertainty.

 Medication Check (PGx)